javers/javers.github.io/documentation/examples/index.md

 <a name="read-snapshots-history"></a>
 ### Read snapshots history ###

-After taking some commits you can read persisted snapshots from repository.
+Having some commits executed you can read the list of persisted snapshots from the repository.
-To read snapshots you have to provide:
+In order to read snapshots you have to provide:
     <ul>
         <li>entity id</li>
         <li>entity class</li>
         <li>maximum number of snapshots to download</li>
     </ul>

-Javers read snapshots in reverse chronological order, so for example if you set limit to 10 Javers returns 10 newest snapshots.
+Javers read snapshots in the reversed chronological order.
+For example if you set the limit to 10 Javers returns the list of 10 latest snapshots.

 ```java